-The Land Access Pilot Project is an initiative to increase sustainable local food farming on public and privately owned lands in northeastern Illinois.
+The Land Access Project is an initiative to increase sustainable local food farming on public and privately owned lands in northeastern Illinois.

 Land Access Pilot Project partners Liberty Prairie Foundation and Openlands